 Your teeth are meant to last a lifetime but, sometimes, circumstances arise that require permanent teeth to be extracted.
 One reason tooth extraction becomes necessary, for instance, is when a tooth has become so badly damaged – from decay, trauma or other conditions – that repairing it is no longer an option.
 Other reasons for tooth extraction include infection, crowded teeth, impacted teeth and gum disease.

 If the damage or decay to the tooth has extended to its pulp – a tooth’s center that contains blood vessels and nerves – there is the possibility that the bacteria found in your mouth can go into this pulp and develop into an infection.
-While this condition is often corrected with a root canal therapy, a.k.a.
-RCT, or antibiotics, the severity of some infections can only be eliminated by tooth extraction.
+While this condition is often corrected with root canal therapy or antibiotics, the severity of some infections can only be eliminated by tooth extraction.

 Another dental situation which may necessitate tooth extractions is orthodontia.
 This involves aligning the teeth properly, something which may not be possible if you have crowded teeth.